alphagov/content-store/doc/content_item_fields.md

 # The Content Item Format

 A content item consists of a set key/value pairs.
 Different key/value pairs are present or required, depending on the context.
-The three contexts are:
+The two contexts are:

  - storing: content items being sent to the content store.
  - retrieving: content items being retrieved from the content store.